Backup Tape Rotation & Vaulting (Video)

-With a backup tape rotation scheme, the first step is setting up tracking for tape retention periods are set and the tapes are cycled and reused once their periods expire to minimize the overall number of tapes used for backups.
+With a backup tape rotation scheme, the first step is setting up tracking for tape retention periods are set in place.
+Then, the tapes are cycled and reused once their periods expire to minimize the overall number of tapes used for backups.

 Backup Tape Types: Explore Your Backup Tape Options

 - LTO (Linear Tape-Open): LTO-7 (released 2015)—300 MB/s transfer speed, 6.0 TB storage capacity

 - DLT (Digital Linear Tape): DLT:S4A (released 2007)—80 MB/s transfer speed, 800 GB storage capacity

 - DDS (Digital Data Storage): DAT-320 (released 2009)—12 MB/s transfer speed, 320 GB storage capacity

 It might be an older format for backing up data and documents, but backup tape rotation is a time-tested and still common storage strategy.
 From storing huge amounts of data to protection from cyber threats, the benefits of magnetic backup tape storage range widely: